git-town/git-town/website/src/commands/sync.md

 # git sync [--all]

+Merge conflicts are never fun, hence minimizing or eliminating them should always be a priority.
+To reduce the likelihood of conflicts, it's essential to keep your branches in sync with each other.

 The _sync_ command ("synchronize this branch") updates the local Git workspace with what happened in the rest of the repository.

-- pulls new commits for the current branch from its tracking and ancestor branches
+- pulls updates from the tracking and all parent branches
-- downloads new Git tags
+- does not modify local branches checked out in other Git worktrees
-- deletes the local branch if its tracking branch was deleted at the remote and the local branch doesn't contain unshipped changes
+- deletes branches whose tracking branch was deleted at the remote if they don't contain no unshipped changes

-- checks out the previously checked out Git branch in case the current branch got removed as part of the sync
-- local branches checked out in other Git worktrees don't get synced
+You can run "git sync" without thinking (and should do so dozens of times per day) because it guarantees that it never deletes information, even in edge cases.

 ### Arguments

-The `--all` parameter makes Git Town sync all local branches instead just the current one.
+By default this command syncs only the current branch.
+The `--all` parameter makes Git Town sync all local branches.

-The `--dry-run` parameter allows to test-drive this command.
+The `--dry-run` parameter allows to test-drive this command safely.
 It prints the Git commands that would be run but doesn't execute them.

 ### Configuration